 4. Get behind a tree

 As mentioned before, moose don’t have very good eyesight and aren’t likely to charge with much precision.
 Place anything large – a tree, a boulder, even your car – between you and the moose as quickly as possible is a good idea to ensure your physical safety.
+One reader told us that, while on military training in Alaska, he was able to put distance between himself and a charging moose by running away from it in a zigzag fashion between the trees, which made it impossible for the moose to keep up.

 5. Play dead

-If the moose charges reaches you before you can get behind a tree, lie down and play dead.
+Clearly this is an absolute last resort, but if the moose charges reaches you before you can get behind a tree, lie down and play dead.
 If they do charge you, they tend to attack with their front hooves, so draw your knees in, use your hands and arms to protect your head and neck, and if you’re carrying a backpack, use it as a shield.

 Julia Clarke is a staff writer for Advnture.com and the author of the book Restorative Yoga for Beginners.
 She loves to explore mountains on foot, bike, skis and belay and then recover on the the yoga mat.
 Julia graduated with a degree in journalism in 2004 and spent eight years working as a radio presenter in Kansas City, Vermont, Boston and New York City before discovering the joys of the Rocky Mountains.
 She then detoured west to Colorado and enjoyed 11 years teaching yoga in Vail before returning to her hometown of Glasgow, Scotland in 2020 to focus on family and writing.